-• U.S. online privacy and government access laws have failed to keep up with modern electronic communications in the digital age.
-The Administration and Congress should work together to effectively implement the Clarifying Lawful Overseas Use of Data Act of 2018, or CLOUD Act, to provide law enforcement, U.S. companies, and consumers with much needed clarity about the appropriate way to access data held abroad, while setting standards for foreign governments seeking access to information held by U.S. technology companies.
+- U.S. online privacy and government access laws have failed to keep up with modern electronic communications in the digital age.
+The Administration and Congress should continue to work together to effectively implement the Clarifying Lawful Overseas Use of Data Act of 2018, or CLOUD Act, to provide law enforcement, U.S. companies, and consumers with much-needed clarity about the appropriate way to access data held abroad, while setting standards for foreign governments seeking access to information held by U.S. technology companies. - Reforming and modernizing ECPA and implementing the CLOUD Act are critical steps needed to safeguard our citizens' privacy rights, ensure law enforcement

-• Reforming and modernizing ECPA and implementing the CLOUD Act are critical steps needed to safeguard our citizens' privacy rights, ensure law enforcement has the tools they need to protect us, and to boost confidence in the technologies we use to communicate with each other.
-Reforming and modernizing ECPA and implementing the CLOUD Act are critical steps needed to safeguard our citizens' privacy rights, ensure law enforcement has the tools they need to protect us, and to boost confidence in the technologies we use to communicate with each other.
+- has the tools they need to protect us, and boost confidence in the technologies we use to communicate with each other.
+Reforming and modernizing ECPA and implementing the CLOUD Act are critical steps needed to safeguard our citizens' privacy rights, ensure law enforcement has the tools they need to protect us, and boost confidence in the technologies we use to communicate with each other. - TechNet supports the 2022 European Union-U.S. Data Privacy Framework and President Biden's Executive Order on Enhancing Safeguards for the United States Signals Intelligence Activities.
+TechNet's principles on privacy can be found here.